GoogleCloudPlatform/ml-on-gcp/README.md

 ## Google Cloud Platform

-1. [GCE survival trainin](gce/survival-training/README.md) - A guide to and a framework for running resilient training jobs on Google Compute Engine.
+1. [Compute Engine survival training](gce/survival-training/README.md) - A guide to and a framework for running resilient training jobs on Google Compute Engine.